-Father Ian VanHeusen presents a gospel reflection and spiritual exercise on the Gospel reading from the 5th Sunday in Ordinary Time, Mark 1:29-39, when Jesus visits and heals the mother-in-law of Simon Peter.
+Father Ian VanHeusen presents a Catholic Bible Study and spiritual exercise on the Gospel reading from the Mark 1:29-39, when Jesus visits and heals the mother-in-law of Simon Peter.

 We invite you to watch Father’s video, then prayerfully read the Gospel and reflection.
 We pray that this might help you in your apostolate, your family, your classroom, or personally… to prepare for and more deeply experience Sunday’s Mass, and to better integrate the Sacrament and the readings into your daily life.

 Mark 1:29-39 presents a day in the life of Jesus Christ.
 As otherworldly as His days might seem, filled with miracles and healings and wonder, this passage teaches us four things about having a good daily routine that we can apply to our own lives.

 It seems so obvious, and we might take it for granted in reading the Gospels, but Jesus is always around people – in their homes, interacting with their families, etc. But us?
 Are we not sharing our lives?
 We are often isolated even within our own families, turning to screens and avoiding truly being present to each other.
 A happy, fulfilled daily routine will entail interaction, engagement, being interconnected, and – especially – putting in the work face-to-face.

 Our Lord had a heart for service, not just living for Himself.
 In the gospels, He’s constantly investing in people, in friendships, in strangers who need Him.
 Are you thinking of others first?